hashgraph/hedera-services/hedera-node/cli-clients/services-cli.md

 The most notable PCLI option is `--load`.
 The `--load` option is used to specify classpath arguments that will load any jars necessary to run commands.
 By default, *both PCLI and Services CLI do _not_ load _any_ jars on the execution classpath, so this option is essentially required.* Both the PCLI and Services CLI scripts accept directory paths as arguments, and can be specified multiple times.
-While the easiest way to load any project- related jars would be to specify the project root directory, unfortunately this doesn't work (reason unknown).
+While the easiest way to load any project-related jars would be to specify the project root directory, unfortunately this doesn't work (reason unknown).
 Instead, load the platform jars and the services jars separately, and in said order:

 ```shell
 ./services-cli.sh --load "<project-root>/platform-sdk" --load "<project-root>/hedera-node>" <rest of cmd...>